Empowering Faith in a Secular World

 What Are You SO Afraid of?

-Did I tell you about Justin (not his real name) the kid who taught me a lesson in love?
+Did I tell you about Justin (not his real name), the kid who taught me a lesson in love?
 Okay, well, if so, I’m gonna tell it again because it’s freakin’ awesome!

 About twenty years ago, I worked for Youth in Need, a wonderful organization that helps teens, usually wobbling vicariously between their broken world and the road to juvenile detention.
 This was often the last best hope for them.

 I was basically a house mom and often worked the night shift in the house they lived in.
 It was a time in my life when I was also a broken mess, not long before my husband and I separated for a year (another God story).
-I’m not really sure how I ended up there, thinking I had anything to offer them.
+I’m not sure how I ended up there, thinking I had anything to offer them.
 It would be much later before I could see God’s hand in it.

 The police often brought the kids to us.
-Sometimes they were runaways or castaways by their parents or guardians.
-Justin came to us, a little guy – for a twelve-year-old – with a huge chip on his shoulder.
+Sometimes, they were runaways or castaways by their parents or guardians.
+Justin came to us, a little guy for a twelve-year-old.
+With a huge chip on his shoulder.
 He was always angry and struck out at anyone who looked at him wrong.

-Easter Sunday was my day off but I decided that I would buy a ham and ask some of my neighbors to make some covered dishes.
+Easter Sunday was my day off, but I decided to buy a ham and ask some of my neighbors to make some covered dishes.
 How nice of me!
-Look out Saint Mother Teresa…Linda’s vying for your spot in heaven!
+Look out, Saint Mother Teresa Linda’s vying for your spot in heaven!
 I can see the headlines now:

 LINDA RUSSELL CANNONIZED BY POPE FRANCIS: THE PARTON SAINT OF MISFITS…